-The next morning, the hotel manager warned me not to trust the Bedouins inside Petra, but didn’t explain why.
-I didn’t take it very serious, as I thought they would probably just try to charge me more than usual.
+The next morning, the hotel manager warned me not to trust the Bedouins inside Petra but didn’t explain why.
+I didn’t take it very seriously, as I thought they would probably just try to charge me more than usual.
 Oh boy, was I wrong.

 The Siq in Petra